taurusilver7/quick-cards/client/README.md

 Store the fetched decks in a state.
 Map over the state to populate the fetched Deck array Create a type for the fetched Decks.
 Style the Container & decks.

+Populate the App component & the Deck component to view decks & cards.

+Manage the navigations between app & deck in the root file with react-router-dom.

+Create the api endpoints in /api directory for CRUD decks & their corresponding cards.